briskml/brisk/website/README.md

 In the end, we spit out normal HTML, with all the JS dependencies (barring a few critical ones) removed, including ReactJS itself.
 It's a full, static website, super lightweight, portable, unfancy but good looking.

+Two special files:

+- `sidebars.json`: lists the sections.

+- `siteConfig.json`: some header and i18n configs.

 During your development, most changes will be picked up at each browser refresh.
-If you change `siteConfig.js`, you need to restart the server for changes to take effect.
+If you touch these two files or `blog/`, however, you'll have to restart the server to see the changes.

 ## Translations

 The entire site can be translated via the [Crowdin project](https://crowdin.com/project/reason-react).
 This repo only has the canonical english documentation.
-Don't manually editor things in `i18n/`.
+Don't manually edit things in `i18n/`.

-For repo maintainers: to have the new translated strings appear in prod, run `yarn crowin-upload`.
-This assumes you have `crowdin` installed, through https://support.crowdin.com/cli-tool/.

 ## Debugging